FugLong/Nano33_PC_Head_Tracker/readme.md

 1. Open the Nano33 PC Head Tracker app you downloaded above.
 2. Plug your arduino into your PC, the app should update to "Connected".
 3. Press the flash arduino button, it will pull latest and flash the board for you.
-4. Wait till it's done.
+4. Wait till it's done then you're ready to go.
-5. This only needs to be done once per update/settings change.
+   - This only needs to be done once per update/settings change.
-6. If a new script update is released the UI will notify you that you should reflash.
+   - If a new script update is released the UI will notify you that you should reflash.

 ### First Boot/Calibration:
 1. On first boot (or after calibration data has been cleared) the device will start a calibration sequence.
-If you need to restart during calibration just press the little reset button on the ardy.
+   - If you need to restart during calibration just press the little reset button on the ardy.
-2. Dark Blue = gyro calibration.
-Keep the device perfectly still. ~10 sec.
+2. Dark Blue = Gyro calibration.
+Keep the device **perfectly** still. ~10 sec.
-3. Green = accel calibration.
+3. Green = Accel calibration.
 Rotate the device smoothly over all axis ~20 sec.
-4. Flashing Light Blue/Cyan = mag calibration.
+4. Flashing Light Blue/Cyan = Mag calibration.
 Move the device in figure-8 patterns to calibrate. ~30 sec.
 5. After the cyan light stops flashing and goes solid this means the calibration is complete and will save to memory.
-Then the device should automatically restart and go into idle mode (purple LED).
+   - Then the device should automatically restart and go into idle mode (purple LED).

 ### Recalibration:
 ***If the device is acting up and/or you have moved locations you may want to recalibrate.
 Any time the device is in idle mode you can shake it violently for 5 seconds until the LED flashes yellow/orange.
 It will then restart and begin the calibration sequence after a few seconds.***